-This standard specifies the procedures for operations of continuous diamond grinding Portland cement concrete or asphalt concrete pavement city streets and low speed roadway surfaces to provide desired surface characteristics such as ride, friction and drainage.
+This standard specifies the procedures for operations of continuous diamond grinding Portland cement concrete or asphalt concrete pavement and roadway surfaces to provide desired surface characteristics such as ride, friction and drainage.
+This standard does not apply to corrective bump grinding.
 The standard also provides guidelines for levels of acceptance for the desired surface characteristics.
-The user of this standard shall be responsible to ensure that all local safety, health and environmental standards are made a part of the project specifications.
+The user of this standard shall be responsible to ensure that all local safety, health and environmental standards are made a part of the project specification.